 - Forced bed rest and lack of repositioning

 - Inattentive care for patients with medical problems that makes it difficult to move, such as inflammation or arthritis

 - Wearing physical restraints

-- Wounds from slip and falls or fractures
+- Wounds and fractures from falls

 - Wounds inflicted by abusive, negligent, or reckless nursing home staff

 If you are concerned about the care that you or a loved one is receiving in a nursing home, Malman Law’s experienced attorneys, professional staff, and on-site nurse can help you evaluate your options and protect your legal rights.

 Contact Malman Law for a Free Consultation